alfarotech/logax/README.md

-# NickleCannon
+# Logax

-NickleCannon is an open-source Command and Control service.
-The primary use for NickleCannon is penetration testing.
+Logax is an open-source Command and Control service.
+The primary use for Logax is penetration testing.

 ## Branch Structure